Trauma Informed Somatic Shadow Work Energetic + Spiritual Healing Plant Medicine Mentor + Educator

 I also believe that it's harmful to call on the teachings, ancestors, and spirits of other cultures without accountability, elders, and permissions.
 Part of our cultural wounding here is the loss of severed ancestry and the subsequent loss of medicine ways and spiritual practices.
 I believe it is our responsibility as healers to deepen into our own healing to relearn and reclaim the practices of our own lineages in reciprocity and right relationship to the spirits and ancestors of the Duwamish.

-I identify myself in this work as a Healing Arts or Earth Medicine Practitioner as the wisdom and magic of our natural world is accessible to all and has no cultural or religious affiliations.
+I identify myself in this work as a Healing Arts or Earth Medicine Practitioner as the wisdom and magic of our natural world is accessible to all.
 I am descendant of many mixed lineages including Sephardi and Askenazi Jew of Middle Eastern, Mediterranean and Baltic regions.
-I am a 4th generation immigrant from Greece, my practice being rooted in exploring and reclaiming the ancient pagan traditions of my Greek heritage in right relationship to the Spirits of this land and its Ancestors.
+I am a 4th generation immigrant from Greece, my practice being rooted in exploring and reclaiming the ancient traditions of my Greek heritage in right relationship to the Spirits of this land and its Ancestors.

 I graduated from massage school in 2006 with a growing passion for education around the science and mystery of healing and feel very fortunate to have had many talented and intuitive teachers along my way.

 I view the trust of every client as a gift and view my role in our relationship as merely space holder to encourage self-connection.
 You are a sacred and whole being and by simply showing up, you have become my teacher and I am grateful.

 In June of 2015, I founded Capitol Hill Healing Arts Collective and in March of 2017 opened a second location in Madrona from which my practice is based.
 We are an amazing group of 17 healers and teachers coming together to offer intentional, inclusive, and accessible spaces for healing, reconnection, and education to unfold.